Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Problem Formulation

-The distributed nature of the controller is encoded in \eqref{eq:distributed_requirement}, where $\mathcal{N}_{\mathcal{G}_c}^i$ denotes the neighbors of node $i$ in the communication graph $\mathcal{G}_c = (\mathcal{V}_c, \mathcal{E}_c)$.
+The constraint \eqref{eq:stability_constraint} together with Assumption \ref{ass:open_loop stability} enforces closed-loop stability.
+In particular, restricting $\mathbf{u} \in \ell_p$ whenever $\mathbf{w} \in \ell_p$ implies that the induced trajectory $\mathbf{x}$ lies in $\ell_p$ through the stability of the operator $\boldsymbol{\mathcal{F}}$.
+The distributed nature of the controller is encoded in \eqref{eq:distributed_requirement}, where $\mathcal{G}_c = (\mathcal{V}_c, \mathcal{E}_c)$ is a \textit{communication graph} and $\mathcal{N}_{\mathcal{G}_c}^{i,K} = \{j \in \mathcal{V}_c | \text{dist}(i,j) \leq K\}$ denotes the $K$-hop neighbors of node $i$ in the graph, and $s_{t:0}^{[i]}$ is a internal controller state for node $i$.
 Unlike $\mathcal{G}_d$, the graph $\mathcal{G}_c$ might be independent of the system dynamics and only describes communication pathways, and may include entities not in $\mathcal{G}_d$ (e.g. sensor measurements).
 Thus, \eqref{eq:distributed_requirement} requires each control input to depend only on local neighborhood information with accessibility defined by $\mathcal{G}_c$.

-Equation \eqref{eq:distributed_requirement} also implies a stochastic policy, with $u_t^{[i]}$ sampled from the parameterized distribution $\pi^i_\theta$.
-This setup is typical in RL for enabling rich multi-modal behaviors, but stability guarantees in the stochastic setting are usually not available.

-We note that the stability guarantee relies on the existence of a model and decentralized stabilizing controller for the system, which may not hold for general MARL.
-However, this stands as a mild assumption in many real-world settings where such models and controllers exist, including drone swarms \citep{preiss2017crazyswarm}, micro grids \citep{yazdanian2014distributed} and mobile robots \citep{lin2014distributed}.
+We note that the stability guarantee relies on the existence of a model and decentralized stabilizing controller for the system.
+However, this stands as a mild assumption in many real-world settings where such models and controllers exist.

 We aim to synthesize by-design stabilizing and distributed policies that maximize the discounted cumulative reward in \eqref{rl_formluation}, while generalizing to larger instances of the problem without requiring re-training.